minhnta-vnlab/vnlab-training-ansible/README.md

 ```
 ./vm_up.bat
 ```
-Just in case you already have a machines to run, manually edit the `Ansible/inventory/inventory.ini` file base on the example below:
+Just in case you already have your own machines to run, manually edit the `Ansible/inventory/inventory.ini` file base on the example below:
 ```ini
 [webservers]
 <webservers_ips>